 The future of quantum

 What does the future of quantum look like?
-Vedran Dunjko is co-founder of the applied quantum algorithms (aQa) leiden interdepartmental initiative research that will investigate this.
+Vedran Dunjko (Assistant professor at LIACS and LION) is co-founder of the applied quantum algorithms (aQa) leiden interdepartmental initiative research that will investigate this.
 They are part of the Quantum Delta NL consortium that was recently awarded substantial funds from the government via a so-called 'growth fund'.